bouncmpe/docs/content/undergraduate/cc.md

 :::{csv-table}
 :width: 100%
-:widths: 20 40 50
+:widths:  10 40 50
 :header-rows: 1

 "Code", "Course Title", "Notes"
 "MATH291","", ""
-"MATH3XX","all courses with the code MATH3XX",""
+"MATH3XX","All courses with the code MATH3XX",""
 "", "EXCEPT", " MATH310, MATH344 and MATH336 are not eligible. "
-"MATH4XX", "all courses with the code MATH4XX", ""
+"MATH4XX", "All courses with the code MATH4XX", ""
-"MATH5XX", "all courses with the code MATH5XX", ""
+"MATH5XX", "All courses with the code MATH5XX", ""
 :::

 {#LING-PROGRAM}